open-contracting-extensions/public-private-partnerships/docs/framework.md

 State instances of performance failure during the year and the penalty or abatement.
 Provide information on the provision of the contract as well as the actual penalties imposed.

- Structured data about actual performance failures, penalties and abatements and those provided for in the contract can be provided in the `contract/implementation/performanceFailures` section of an OCDS release.
+Structured data about actual performance failures, penalties and abatements and those provided for in the contract can be provided in the `contract/implementation/performanceFailures` section.

 **Schema**: Information can be provided using the following OCDS fields.